In This Article

 The top probiotic supplements for women’s health are:

 - Jarrow Formulas Women’s Fem Dophilus contains L. rhamnosus GR-1 and L. reuteri RC-14.
-Both of these strains have been found to be beneficial for vaginal and urinary health.
+Both of these strains have been found to be beneficial for vaginal health and urinary health.

 - Garden of Life One Daily Women’s contains 16 different probiotic strains and 50 billion CFUs to support women’s health.